MISMO COMPLIANT

 Can a power of attorney be notarized online?

 Yes, a power of attorney may be eligible for remote online notarization in many cases.
-The notary witnesses the signature via a secure live video session.
-Requirements can vary by state and by the institution that will rely on the document, so confirm acceptance before booking.
+Requirements can vary by state and by the institution that will rely on the document, so always confirm acceptance before booking.

 Are there documents that cannot be notarized online?